The EBU recognizes, encourages and supports outstanding technical solutions developed by Member organizations with the Technology & Innovation Award.

 The three finalists are expected to produce a 1-minute video to be shown at the Award ceremony held as part of the annual Technical Assembly in June, immeditiately prior to the public announcement of the winner.

 How often is the Award presented?

 The Award is presented annually if there are nominations with sufficient merit.
 Awards may not be given every year.
-The call for nominations is issued in March of every year.

 When is the deadline for making nominations?

 To be announced.
 A new call for nominations will be issued.

 Who can make nominations?

 Anyone in the employ of an EBU Member, Associate Member, Approved Participant, as well as chairs and members of EBU working groups can nominate any project or group of individuals that fulfil the criteria for this Award.
 The criteria are explained in the 'Rules' section.